alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/RadioButton/RadioButton-examples.md

 And the corresponding event handler in the code-behind:
 [!code-csharp[](examples/ExampleWindow.uixml.cs#RadioButtonEventHandler)]

-Also a <xref:Alternet.UI.RadioButton> can be created from code:
+Also, a <xref:Alternet.UI.RadioButton> can be created from code:
 [!code-csharp[](examples/ExampleWindow.uixml.cs#RadioButtonCSharpCreation)]